Olivia Moultrie: Early life

-Moultrie was born in Utah to K.C. and Jessica Moultrie, and was raised in the Canyon Country district of Santa Clarita, California.
+Moultrie was born in Santa Clarita, California to K.C. and Jessica Moultrie, who both participated in college athletics, and was raised in the Canyon Country district of Santa Clarita, California.
+Moultrie is also a member of The Church of Jesus Christ of Latter-day Saints.
 She started training in soccer when she was four years old.
 By fifth grade, she was homeschooled so that she could focus on soccer and became the first girl on a boys' club team to play in the U.S. Soccer Development Academy system.
-At 11, she accepted a full scholarship offer to play soccer for the University of North Carolina when she reached college age, becoming the youngest girls' soccer player to publicly accept a college offer at the time.
-She moved from California upon joining Portland Thorns FC in 2019, and now resides in Wilsonville, Oregon.
+At 11, she accepted a full scholarship offer to play soccer for the Tar Heels of the University of North Carolina at Chapel Hill when she reached college age (from the 2024 season), becoming the youngest girls' soccer player to publicly accept a college offer at the time.
+Shortly after, she traveled to Europe to train.
+Her family began planning a move to Lyon, France, so she could begin playing professionally as soon as possible; however, these plans were abandoned when the Portland Thorns FC signed her in 2019.
+She moved from California to Wilsonville, Oregon where she now resides.

 Club career

 Portland Thorns

 In February 2019, Moultrie announced that she was turning professional, having signed a representation deal with the Wasserman Media Group.
 She signed with Nike to a multi-year endorsement arrangement, giving up her college eligibility in the process, and joined the Portland Thorns FC academy.

 Although she trained with the Thorns' senior team and appeared in exhibition matches, she had been prevented from signing a professional contract with the club, as the National Women's Soccer League (NWSL) prohibited players under age 18, while FIFA, soccer's international governing body, generally prohibits minors from playing overseas.
 She made her first appearance for the senior team in an exhibition match on March 27, 2019, against the United States under-23 team.

 On May 4, 2021, she filed an antitrust lawsuit against the NWSL in the United States District Court for the District of Oregon, alleging that the league, as the "only acquirer of talent in the market", violated the Sherman Antitrust Act with its age limit.
 The suit asked for immediate action from the court by granting a temporary restraining order against the age rule so that Moultrie can play in regular-season games during the 2021 season.
 On May 24, 2021, United States District Judge Karin Immergut granted a temporary restraining order, ordering the league to lift its age limit and allow Moultrie to compete for a roster spot on the Thorns, writing, the league had not "presented any compelling procompetitive reasons to justify this anticompetitive policy, nor have they shown that eliminating the Age Rule will cause any non-speculative injury to the NWSL."